rkapl123/DBAddin/docs/DBFuncs.md

 "(pathName)Separator"=""
 "(pathName)FirstLetterLevel"="True"</pre>

 If you add the (sub) foldername to "specialConfigStoreFolders" (colon separated list) then this subfolder is regarded as needing special grouping of object names.
-The separator ("_" or similar) can be given in  "<pathName>Separator", where <pathName> denotes the path name used above in "specialConfigStoreFolders".
+The separator ("_" or similar) can be given in  "(pathName)Separator", where (pathName) denotes the path name used above in "specialConfigStoreFolders".
 If this is not given then CamelCase is assumed to be the separating criterion.

-The maximum depth of the sub menus can be stated in "<pathName>MaxDepth", which denotes the depth of hierarchies below the uppermost in the <pathName> folder (default value is 10000, so practically infinite depth).
+The maximum depth of the sub menus can be stated in "(pathName)MaxDepth", which denotes the depth of hierarchies below the uppermost in the (pathName) folder (default value is 10000, so practically infinite depth).

-You can add another hierarchy layer by setting "<pathName>FirstLetterLevel" to "True", which adds the first letter as the top level hierarchy.
+You can add another hierarchy layer by setting "(pathName)FirstLetterLevel" to "True", which adds the first letter as the top level hierarchy.

 You can decide for each subfolder whether it's contents should be hierarchically organized by entering the relative path from ConfigStoreFolder for each subfolder in "specialConfigStoreFolders", or you can decide for all subfolders of that folder by just entering the topmost folder in "specialConfigStoreFolders".
-Beware that the backslash (path separator) in <pathName> needs to be entered quoted (two "\" !) to be recognized when importing the registry key files!
+Beware that the backslash (path separator) in (pathName) needs to be entered quoted (two "\" !) to be recognized when importing the registry key files!

-In some instances the Windows API doesn't return the directories/filenames in alphabetical order (e.g. in my SAMBA network), so you'd need to set the following registry setting to "True", which does a sort on the config folder's content before putting it into the tree dropwdown:
+In some instances the Windows API doesn't return the directories/filenames in alphabetical order (e.g. in some SAMBA networks), so you'd need to set the following registry setting to "True", which does a sort on the config folder's content before putting it into the tree dropwdown:

 <pre lang="vb.net">"sortConfigStoreFolders"="False"</pre>